openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-uiability.md

 ## Updating Widget Content Through the router Event

+> **NOTE**
+>
+> This topic describes development for dynamic widgets.
+For static widgets, see [FormLink](../../application-dev/reference/arkui-ts/ts-container-formlink.md).

-- On the widget page, register the **onClick** event callback of the button and call the **postCardAction** API in the callback to trigger the router event to the FormExtensionAbility.
+- On the widget page, register the **onClick** event callback of the button and call the **postCardAction** API in the callback to trigger the router event to start the UIAbility.

   ```ts
   let storage = new LocalStorage();